CSSAuditors/audit/site/blog/the-second-css-report-about-css-file-sizes-and-file-count.md

           Note: For testing, we set a maximum optimal time of 3 secs.
       - description: |
           We can see that CSS loads in optimal conditions only when using Cable (5Mbps) and FIOS (20Mbps) network.
-The performance budget tool does not show Mobile 4G speed, but I could conclude that it will also meet the speed requirements.
+The performance budget tool does not show Mobile 4G speed, and newly introduced 5G network, but I could conclude that it will also meet the speed requirements.
+If we compare with the Premier League average size of 616.28KB, we can expect a slight and negligible decrease.
       - description: |
           To reduce the CSS read speed, it is compressed.
 The average size of a Gzip CSS Bundesliga site is ~103.14KB.
 If we take this value, we get the following results: